10 Crystal Morphology and Symmetry

 3 rotoinversion, however, is not so trivial.
 For example, in Figure 10.26 (below), we apply a 3 axis to solid point 1 (above the page).
 Rotation of 120o and inversion produces an open point (point 2, below the page).
 We repeat the operation: point 2 is rotated 120o and inverted to produce point 3, and so forth.
 After five repeats, we have produced points 2, 3, 4, 5, and 6, and we are done because a sixth repeat gets us back to the original point.
 A 3 axis relates six points in total, shown in the large stereo diagram in the Figure.
 Examination of this diagram reveals that a 3 axis is the same as a 3-fold axis and an inversion center operating independently.
 Three of the points are above the page and three below.
 Those above are not directly above those below – they are offset by a rotation of 60o.

 Figure 10.27, below, shows stereo diagrams for the different rotoinversion axes.
-Unlike 3,2, 4, or 6 operation is not equivalent to rotation and inversion operating separately, nor are they equivalent to proper 2-fold, 4-fold, or 6-fold rotation axes.
+Unlike 3, a 2, 4, or 6 operation is not equivalent to rotation and inversion operating separately, nor are they equivalent to proper 2-fold, 4-fold, or 6-fold rotation axes.
 But a 2 axis is equivalent to m; a 3 axis is equivalent to a 3-fold axis and an inversion center applied separately.
 A 6 axis is equivalent to a vertical 3-fold axis with a perpendicular mirror (in the plane of the page); it is equivalent to 3/m.
 Note that 4 rotoinversion is the only rotoinversion operation completely distinct from other symmetry operations.
 Although it is called a rotoinversion axis, crystals with 4 symmetry have neither a 4-fold rotation axis nor an inversion center.

 Figure 10.28 shows drawings of crystals with rotoinversion symmetry; they correspond to the stereo diagrams in Figure 10.27.
 Rotoinversion symmetry is often difficult to pick out in crystals and is more obvious in stereo diagrams.